 EU, UNICEF, and scholarly reports have all pointed to significant differences in the ways different genders integrate.
 They find that women refugees often have a more difficult time securing employment, lack adequate access to important health services, and face a double discrimination effect of being minorities and women.
 Similar data is found among refugees in Canada, with reports showing consistently lower employment rates for refugee women.
 Additionally, refugees who are mothers experience increased responsibilities in earning income combined, at times, with cultural expectations of being the primary child-care providers.

 Men face their own challenges relating to underemployment.
 This impacts their satisfaction with life upon arrival and mental health.
-Evidence has also pointed to men having a more difficult time with adjusting to acculturation of their children than women do, which can have an impact on family relations.
+Evidence has also pointed to men having a more difficult time adjusting to acculturation of their children than women do, which can have an impact on family relations.

 Canadian policy and discourse around refugee integration and gender equality are generally progressive.
 But it is important to continue to apply a critical lens and identify the less overt barriers that different groups face.

 The current federal government has begun to implement initiatives to combat gender inequality, many of which will impact refugees in positive ways.
-The government acknowledged the importance of Gender-Based Analysis (GBA), which seeks to analyze potential impacts of policies on the different genders.
+The government acknowledged the importance of Gender-Based Analysis (GBA), which seeks to analyze the potential impacts of policies on the different genders.
 The 2018 Federal Budget was the first to have reportedly gone through a GBA in entirety.
 This is welcomed news, as the new budget has broad policy and funding implications for all women, as well as a some targeted at refugees specifically:

 - $31.9 million over three years in support of a pilot project to provide additional settlement supports to visible minority newcomer women and reduce barriers to employment.